stacs-cp/demystify-rs/README.md

 ## Installation

-Before installing `demystify-rs`, you need to install `conjure`, a tool for constraint satisfaction and optimization problems.
-Follow the instructions on the [Conjure GitHub page](https://www.github.com/conjure-cp/conjure) to install `conjure`.
+`demystify-rs` requires `conjure`, a tool for constraint satisfaction and optimization problems.
+There are 2 ways to run conjure:

+* Follow the instructions on the [Conjure GitHub page](https://www.github.com/conjure-cp/conjure) to install `conjure`.
+* If you have docker, or podman, installed then if `conjure` isn't in your path it will be automatically downloaded via docker/podman.

 You will also need a reasonably recent version of `rust`.
 There are various ways to install Rust, but the easiest is probably with [rustup](https://rustup.rs/).